Edition curated by Jürg Lehni and Joël Vacheron

 Diagrams, maps and technical drawings were largely used to codify global envisions and to disseminate “images” of the planet Earth as a whole.
 The "Drawing Conclusions" publication aimed to reflect upon and to trace back models that emerged in the 1950s when the mathematical theory of communication and cybernetics spread out.
-The starting point was a wide range of references from the history and the theory of culture and technology.
+The starting point was a wide range of historical references and the theory of culture and technology.
 With the help of the Scriptographer software, designers created sequences of graphical representations, thus drawing conclusions on five given topics: Environment, Narrative, Protocol, Politic, Cult.
-The process ended up in the Drawing Conclusions books series.
-One contains short essays, while the other is made of pictures carefully drawn by a machine taking advantage of the inner structure of vector graphics.
+The process ended up in the Drawing Conclusions book series.
+One book contains short essays, while the other is made of pictures carefully drawn by a machine taking advantage of the inner structure of vector graphics.

 In past societies, ritual played a crucial role in organising the social hierarchy and in the cultural entertainment.
 It marked a man’s passage through the life cycle.
 The purpose of rites and rituals was to integrate a human with his biological destiny.
 As ritual occurred during the great moments of change it was to formulate and reformulate ourselves.
 It allowed for personal growth and propelled individuals' aspirations and ventures.
 Ritual offered a transformative experience as it was performed and experienced.
 Ritual expresses, releases and produces emotions.
 Sacred rites engage all the senses and activate the imagination.
 Ritual practice allows us to better relate to ourselves and the others.
 The term of reflexivity, coined by the anthropologist Victor Turner, refers to finding ourselves at the very edge of profound self–investigation and exploration.
 Rites and rituals facilitated a form of reflexivity, whilst at the same time fostering a sense of broader social belonging.